 I hesitated to include this famous Sartre short story (a little over 7,000 words) because very little is directly about deception.
+It’s more about the reality of existence, and how we should conduct ourselves with our life in this world.
+The main character tries hard to live without any deceptions at all.
+Yet deception does come, in an ironic way.

 They pushed us into a big white room and I began to blink because the light hurt my eyes.
 Then I saw a table and four men behind the table, civilians, looking over the papers.
 They had bunched another group of prisoners in the back and we had to cross the whole room to join them.
 There were several I knew and some others who must have been foreigners.
 The two in front of me were blond with round skulls: they looked alike.
 I supposed they were French.
 The smaller one kept hitching up his pants: nerves.